Quantitative AI Risk Assessments: Opportunities and Challenges: Quantitative Risk Dimensions

 \subsection{Privacy}

-Many privacy regulations (see, for example, the European Union's General Data Protection Regulation \cite{gdpr}), mandate that organizations abide by certain privacy principles when processing personal information.
+Many privacy regulations (e.g., the European Union's General Data Protection Regulation \cite{gdpr}), mandate that organizations abide by certain privacy principles when processing personal information.
 Why is this relevant to machine learning?
-Recent studies \cite{shokri, fredrikson2015model} show that a malicious third party with access to a trained ML model, even without access to the training data itself, can still infer sensitive, personal information about the people whose data was used to train the model.
+Studies have shown that a malicious third party with access to a trained ML model, even without access to the training data itself, can still infer sensitive, personal information about the people whose data was used to train the model.~\cite{shokri, fredrikson2015model} For generative models, this includes the data used to fine-tune the model or provided as part of the prompt.
 It is therefore crucial to be able to recognize and protect AI models that may contain, and thus potentially leak, personal information.
 Research has expanded rapidly in this area.
 A summary of attacks, their associated metrics, and various mitigation approaches can be found in various toolkits~\cite{aip360,privml,privacy-meter,counterfit}.
 This can help in determining how to assess privacy risks for individual models based on distinctions such as black box vs. white box access and the type of model itself.